Bruxteclas/bruxteclas/README.md

 <h2 align="left">Hi 👋!
-My name is Paulo Eduardo  and I'm a estudante de Administração e Ciência de dados</h2>
+My name is Paulo Eduardo, and I am a student of Business Administration and Data Science</h2>
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

- - 🌱 Estou cursando Administração na Esbam e, simultaneamente, realizo o curso profissionalizante em Ciência de Dados na Ebac.
+ - 🌱 I am pursuing Business Administration at Esbam and, concurrently, I am enrolled in the professional Data Science course at Ebac.

- - 🔭 Estou em busca da minha primeira opurtunidade de emprego na área de Ciência de dados e Ánalise de dados.
+ - 🔭 I am seeking my first job opportunity in the field of Data Science and Data Analysis.
   </p>

- - 💬 Tenho 20 anos e atualmente moro Brasil.
-Tenho o espanhol básico e experiência em Python, Análise de Dados, Visualização de Dados e Machine Learning.
-Também sou músico, o que me dotou de habilidades valiosas, como percepção apurada de padrões, análise minuciosa e uma abordagem criativa, competências que se entrelaçam perfeitamente com o mundo da ciência de dados.
+ - 💬I am 20 years old and currently reside in Brazil.
+I have basic proficiency in Spanish and experience in Python, Data Analysis, Data Visualization, and Machine Learning.
+Additionally, I am a musician, which has endowed me with valuable skills such as keen pattern recognition, meticulous analysis, and a creative approach—aptitudes seamlessly intertwined with the realm of data science.
- - ⚡ Nas horas vagas para o lazer gosto de jogar futebol, além de jogar vídeo game e tocar!🎹, Tenho a convicção de que nossos interesses individuais não apenas aprimoram nossa compreensão do mundo, mas também desempenham um papel fundamental na solução de desafios.
+ - ⚡ In my leisure time, I enjoy playing football, indulging in video games, and playing the piano! 🎹 I am convinced that our individual interests not only enhance our understanding of the world but also play a fundamental role in tackling challenges.
 </details>

 <div align="center">